 Diet – chicken pellets, oyster shell grit, fruits and veggies

-Home – coop with 1 square metre of space per chicken
+Home – coop with at least 1 square metre of space per chicken

 Care and maintenance